mj8295/Data_Projects/docs/ConjointAnalysis.md

 #### Part 3.1: Create the clustTest function

-This function will take the following arguments: - toClust, the data to do kmeans cluster analysis - maxClusts=15, the max number of clusters to consider - seed, random number used to initialize the clusters - iter.max, the max iterations for clustering algorithms to use - nstart, the number of starting points to consider
+This function will take the following arguments:
+- toClust - the data to do kmeans cluster analysis
+- maxClusts - the max number of clusters to consider
+- seed - random number used to initialize the clusters
+- iter.max - the max iterations for clustering algorithms to use
+- nstart - the number of starting points to consider

 The function is designed to yield a list of weighted sum of squares and the pamk output including optimal number of clusters to create